- Form a Company Now! +

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such source’s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.

-There are 2 comments left for Your Effective Date Affects Your Franchise TaxCharu said: Monday, February 10, 2020
+There are 3 comments left for Your Effective Date Affects Your Franchise TaxJulia David said: Saturday, February 13, 2021

 How many months grace period possible?HBS Staff replied: Monday, February 10, 2020